null

 Mineral Test Kit

 The hand lens is the tool to identify minerals, to see the structure and composition of the mineral.
-The glass, black and white streak plates are to test the color and streak of the mineral, very useful for identification.
+The glass, black and white streak plates are to determine the color and streak of the mineral, very useful for identification.

 The ceramic bar magnet is for magnetic testing, to test for iron.
 The nail and penny are to test the physical properties of the mineral, hardness and density.